-&lt;sup>40 See in particular at pages 27 and 28 of EDPS GLS on C/P and par.
+&lt;sup>46 See in particular at pages 27 and 28 of EDPS GLS on C/P and par.
 162 onwards of EDPB GLS on C/P.

-&lt;sup>41 It should be recalled that the obligation for joint controllers to put in place an arrangement in any event exists by virtue of direct applicability of the GDPR, EUDPR or LED, so including an empowering provision is not a legal requirement and may not be appropriate in all cases.
+&lt;sup>47 It should be recalled that the obligation for joint controllers to put in place an arrangement in any event exists by virtue of direct applicability of the GDPR, the EUDPR or the LED, so including an empowering provision is not a legal requirement and may not be appropriate in all cases.